51Degrees/specifications/pipeline-specification/features/evidence.md

 - `server.client-ip`
 - `server.host-ip`

-Any new Evidence should be defined in a similar manner.
+Any new Evidence keys can be defined in a similar manner.

 \* Note that the 'cookie' prefix is a bit of a special case as cookies are supplied to the web server using an HTTP header.
 Generally, 51Degrees Engines will not make